Friday, January 03, 2014

 A public meeting to protest the Supreme Court verdict on

-Section 377 IPC outside Academy of Fine Arts, Kolkata.
+Section 377 IPC outside the Academy of Fine Arts, Kolkata.

 Photo credit: Pawan Dhall